hetfs/AI-Masters-Guide/CONTRIBUTING.md

 # 🤝 Contributing to the AI Mastery Roadmap

-Thank you for your interest in contributing to the **AI Mastery Roadmap**! 🎉
+Thank you for your interest in contributing to the **AI Mastery Guide**! 🎉
 Whether you're fixing a typo, adding a new resource, suggesting a project, or improving documentation—**your contribution matters**.

 This is an open-source initiative designed for learners and practitioners of all levels.
 Let’s build a world-class, free AI learning platform together. 🚀